DEREKFERRER/DEREKFERRER/README.md

 - 👀 I’m interested in Front-end Development, back-end Development, and Web development

-- 📫 You can reach me in www.linkedin.com/in/roderickferrer and froderick663@gmail.com
+- 📫 You can reach me in www.linkedin.com/in/roderickferrer
 - Check out my portfolio!

 ### Languages and Tools